hantsy/helidon-sandbox/README.md

 }
 ```

+The `of` method provides a factory to create a new post quickly.

-Create a dummy `PostRepository` for retrieving from and saving into database, currently I used a `ConcurrentHashMap` instead of a real data storage.
+Create a dummy `PostRepository` for retrieving from and saving into database, currently I used a `ConcurrentHashMap` instead of a real world data storage.

 ```java
 public class PostRepository {